-Below is a video of tiger sharks in Hawaii, which in this case is from Kona off Big Island.
-This tiger shark diving is the more natural way of seeing these magnificent creatures, rather than in an organised feast where they are being fed like they are at Tiger Beach.
+Below is a video of tiger sharks in Hawaii.
+This video is from Kona off Big Island.
+This tiger shark diving is the more natural way of seeing these magnificent creatures.
+This is instead of an ‘organised feast‘ where they are being fed like they are at Tiger Beach.

-Video of tiger sharks in Hawaii in a natural state
+Video of tiger sharks in Hawaii in a natural stateim

 3. Tiger shark diving in French Polynesia

-French Polynesia is a well off the beaten track dive site.
-With pristine reefs and protected atolls, French Polynesia offers some of the best diving in the world.
+French Polynesia is an off the beaten track scuba dive site.
+With pristine coral reefs and protected atolls.
+French Polynesia offers some of the best diving in the world.

 Fakarava Atoll is probably one of the best dive sites in French Polynesia.
 The waters are crystal clear and the liveaboard diving offers some of the remotest diving opportunities around the world.

-Fakarava Atoll is known for its shark diving and is where you are likely to see one of the largest populations of grey reef sharks.
+Fakarava Atoll is known for its shark diving.
+It’s where you are likely to see one of the largest populations of grey reef sharks.
 The second top dive site in French Polynesia is Rangiroa atoll.
-This second large atoll is also within the Tuamotu Archipelago, which stretches across 170 square kilometers.
+This second large atoll is also within the Tuamotu Archipelago, which stretches across 170 square kilometres.

 If you are fortunately enough to dive the channel into the central lagoon of the Rangiroa Atoll, you will experience currents.
 These currents wash into and out of the atoll’s lagoon.
 This is the same as the north pass and south pass of Fakarava Atoll, where drift diving is also the norm.

 The White Valley Tahiti French Polynesia